xvik/dropwizard-guicey/README.md

         .build()
 ```

-But its better to register it through default implementation `DefaultBundleLookup`, which performs composition
+But it's better to register it through default implementation `DefaultBundleLookup`, which performs composition
 of multiple lookup implementations and logs resolved bundles to console.

 ```java